Abies procera: Description

 A. procera is a large evergreen conifer with a narrow conic crown, growing up to 70 m tall and 2 m in trunk diameter, rarely to 295 ft tall and 2.7 m thick.
 The bark on young trees is smooth and gray with resin blisters, becoming red-brown, rough and fissured on old trees, usually less than 5 cm thick; the inner bark is reddish.
 The leaves are needle-like, 1–3.5 cm long, glaucous blue-green above and below with strong stomal bands, and a blunt to notched tip.
 They are arranged spirally on the shoot, but twisted slightly S-shaped to be upcurved above the shoot.
 The cones are upright, 11–22 cm long and 6 cm thick, with the purple scales almost completely hidden by the long exserted yellow-green bract scales; they ripen brown and disintegrate to release the winged seeds in fall.
 Viable seeds are only produced every few years.

-The species can grow for up to 200 years.
+The species can grow for up to 200 years, and is the world's tallest true fir.

 Taxonomy

 David Douglas discovered the species in the Cascade Range in the early 19th century, calling it "noble fir" and naming it Pinus nobilis.

-The specific epithet procera means "tall".
-It is the world's tallest true fir.
+This name however could not be used in the genus Abies, as the same name had already been used several years earlier by Albert Dietrich for a different species (Abies alba); thus, Alfred Rehder gave it the new name Abies procera in 1940.
+His chosen specific epithet procera means "tall".